Before there were hipsters with ironic moustaches and women’s jeans, there were the original beard-sporting, plaid-wearing men’s men.

 Where his wardrobe is concerned, versatility reigns supreme.
 There are no frills or embellishments, no materials that can’t take a beating, nothing so tight it’s restrictive and nothing so baggy it’s cumbersome.

 A rugged man’s clothing never puts form before function – but a rugged gentleman manages to strike a sophisticated balance between both.
-He cuts an imposing figure.
+He cuts an imposing figure — but he’s also up to date with the coolest hiking brands.

 How To Look Rugged